rhyven/ericlight.com/content/Ramblings/depression.md

 Important note: Everyone is different, and that difference is rarely more pronounced than in mental health.
 For example, the medication that worked for me may not work for everyone, and medication often doesn't work alone.
 Friends of mine have tried three or four different types of antidepressants before finding one that helped, and counselling often plays a critical role in recovery.

 ![Eric and Russell, playing guitars at a picnic table while out camping]({static}/images/Ramblings/russ.jpg)

-_Ol' Rusty and I, glamping at Athenree Campground, in 2011_
+<figcaption>Ol' Rusty and I, glamping at Athenree Campground, in 2011</figcaption>

 Connectedness with community and friends is one of our most powerful contributors to happiness and that sense of fulfilment we yearn for.
 Humans are very social creatures, and it's essential to our wellbeing to engage and bring value to our social circle.
 We all need to put time into our friendships, our community, and our passions – neglecting these can bring a much greater cost than we expect, and it's hard to dig yourself out once you're in that hole.
 In fact – your friends and community are critical to pulling you out, which is why opening up and talking about it is so important.
 We can't help if we don't know.